Using an employer of record in Thailand

 An EOR can advise on best-practice approaches to payroll and payroll management.
 In Thailand, this includes:

-- Social security: Both the employer and employee make a 5% contribution
+• Social security: Both the employer and employee typically make a 5% contribution

 Companies can save time and minimize payroll risks by partnering with an EOR in Thailand.
-An EOR will pay your local workers directly and carry the responsibility for managing benefits and tax compliance.
+An EOR will pay local workers and offer assistance with managing benefits and tax compliance.

 Employment laws in Thailand

-- Labor Relations Act: This act contains guidance around workersโ unions, rights, and disputes.
+• Labor Relations Act: This act contains guidance on workers’ unions, rights, and disputes.

 Here are some essential highlights all employers in Thailand must follow: